Astros vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in four of their past 10 games and won two of those contests.
+- The Astros have played as the favorite in five of their past 10 games and won two of those contests.

 Astros Betting Records & Stats

-- The Astros have been the moneyline favorite 47 total times this season.
-They've finished 27-20 in those games.
+- The Astros have a 27-21 record in games they were favored on the moneyline (winning 56.2% of those games).

-- When it has played as moneyline favorites with odds of -200 or shorter, Houston has gone 9-3 (75%).
+- In games it has played as moneyline favorites with odds of -135 or shorter, Houston has a record of 23-16 (59%).

-- The implied moneyline probablility in this matchup gives the Astros a 66.7% chance to win.
+- Based on this game's moneyline, the Astros' implied win probability is 57.4%.

-- Houston has combined with opponents to hit the over on the total 33 times this season for a 33-35-1 record against the over/under.
+- Houston has combined with opponents to go over the total 33 times this season for a 33-36-1 record against the over/under.

-- The Astros have put together an 8-6-0 record against the spread this season (covering 57.1% of the time).
+- The Astros have put together an 8-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!